2021 State Policy Agenda

 Protect vulnerable residents—especially those leaving the justice system—so they can access and remain in stable housing.

-Provide eviction and foreclosure relief.
+Provide eviction and foreclosure relief (HB2877 Ramirez).
 Since March 2020, 17.8 percent of renter households and 8.5 percent of homeowners in Illinois have fallen behind on their monthly payments.
 While several rounds of federal cash stimulus and housing payments have helped to forestall the coming tide of evictions and foreclosures, this aid will not be enough for some residents.
 MPC supports a moratorium on evictions and foreclosures and the automatic sealing of eviction files until the bulk of the damage of COVID-19 is contained.